NordicSemiconductor/pc-nrfconnect-launcher/README.md

         <code>config</code><br />
       </td>
       <td>
-        <p>Property that is used for general plugin configuration.
-This can be added to the plugin object, similar to the methods, and supports the settings described below.</p>
+        <p>Property that is used for general app configuration.
+This can be added to the app object, similar to the methods, and supports the settings described below.</p>
         <table>
           <tbody>
             <tr>